 - marked The MAC address conflict detection function is enabled.
-The device verifies that its MAC address is unique in the network. - unmarked (default setting) The MAC address conflict detection function is disabled.
+The device verifies that its MAC address is unique in the network. unmarked (default setting) - unmarked (default setting) The MAC address conflict detection function is disabled.

 HiDiscovery protocol v1/v2

 This frame lets you specify settings for the access to the device using the HiDiscovery protocol.